Guide: Quality Control

 It is best to divide your tweaking into layers and group things together according to similarity.
 In other words, if you are focusing on doing a lot of component removals and registry tweaks in NTLite, process an image that only has component removals and install that to make sure every individual tweak works properly, before trying to add other layers, such as registry tweaks.
 If you are not sure what a layer is, load an image into NTLite and look at the options on the left menu and you will see different sections to click on, all of which are layers.

-On a related note, Sysprep is really not needed by most people and is largely redundant with NTLite, so when users try to combine the two programs, it leads to a lot of problems, because Sysprep has its own quirks that have to be worked out first, and by adding NTLite into the mix it only compounds those issues.
-A virtual machine (VM) can also pose some problems, because the operating system does not treat a VM the same way it does a real install of Windows.
+On a related note, Sysprep is not needed by most people and is largely redundant with NTLite, and when users try to combine the two programs it leads to problems, because Sysprep has its own quirks that have to be figured out, and by adding NTLite into the mix it only compounds those issues.
+A virtual machine (VM) can also pose problems, because Windows does not fully treat a VM the same way it does a real install.

 USER ACCOUNTS